urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

     hc    ~(. +> bowl)
 ```

-`this`, `def` and `hc` are the aliases, and next to each one is the hoon
+`this`, `def` and `hc` are the deferred expressions, and next to each one is the Hoon
-expresion it's aliasing.
+expression it evaluates whenever called.
 Notice that unlike most things that take _n_ arguments,
 a virtual arm is not terminated with a `==`.
 You can define as many aliases as
 you like.
 The three in this example are conventional ones you'd use in most
 agents you write.
 Their purposes are: